10 Best Antivirus Software in 2024: Windows, Android, iOS, Mac

 On the other hand, the vulnerability scanner was a bit of a letdown.
 The scan for vulnerabilities took ages and failed to detect any vulnerabilities.
 I didn’t expect this, since Kaspersky’s built-in app updater had already identified outdated applications on my system.

-In my opinion, Kaspersky Premium is the best-value plan, providing malware scanning, web protection, the Safe Money secure browser, an unlimited-data VPN, a password manager with unlimited password storage, home Wi-Fi monitoring so you can keep track of who connects to your network, and 1 free year of Kaspersky parental controls for up to 1 user.
-At only $74.99 / year, this is a good deal — and there are also options to cover 5, 10, and even 20 users depending on your location.
+Kaspersky has 1 free and 3 paid plans.
+The free plan gives you basic protection on a single Windows device.
+To protect your Android, MacOS, and iOS devices, you’ll need to upgrade to a paid plan.
+While Kaspersky Standard and Plus are both good options, Kaspersky Premium is the best-value plan, providing malware scanning, web protection, the Safe Money secure browser, an unlimited-data VPN, a password manager with unlimited password storage, home Wi-Fi monitoring so you can keep track of who connects to your network and IoT devices, plus 1 free year of Kaspersky parental controls for up to 1 user.
+At only $38.99 / year, this is a good deal — and there are also options to cover 5, 10, and even 20 users depending on your location.

 Bottom Line: